IT-trials/IT-trials.github.io/_posts/2017-03-16-why-is-write-verbose-doing-nothing.markdown

   - WarningAction (wa)
   - WarningVariable (wv)

-Thanks to Ed Wilson, Microsoft Scripting Guy, for solving my problem and leading me into this interesting topic in [his post](https://blogs.technet.microsoft.com/heyscriptingguy/2014/07/30/use-powershell-to-write-verbose-output/).
+Thanks to Ed Wilson, Microsoft Scripting Guy, for providing a solution to my problem and leading me into this interesting topic in [his post](https://blogs.technet.microsoft.com/heyscriptingguy/2014/07/30/use-powershell-to-write-verbose-output/).

 There is a lot more you can do with the [Parameter Binding Attribute](https://msdn.microsoft.com/powershell/reference/5.1/Microsoft.PowerShell.Core/about/about_Functions_CmdletBindingAttribute)